sparkrew/art-in-swh/working-minutes.md

 - [yogya] collect info about forked repos in our dataset
   - if the repo a fork?
   - if yes, which original repo is forked?
+- [rafaela] ask the LLM to extract between 5 and 10 topics from the p5 api https://p5js.org/reference/data.json
+  - we'll use these topics to classify the many sketches

 2026.03.19